glensc/Razor/Installation.md

 ## TFTP Service

 The puppetlabs-razor module will install the TFTP service and all support files listed below.
-Puppet users can skip ahead to the Razor installation instructions.
+Puppet users can skip ahead to the Razor installation instructions, except for the caution:

+TFTP, like FTP, uses randomly assigned ports for individual sessions.
+If you use iptables on the Razor server you need to ensure that you have `ip_conntrack_tftp` loaded (and allow RELATED packets), follow the notes in #304 to set a fixed port range for the TFTP service, or otherwise allow the traffic past the firewall.

 The TFTP service requires the following files in the tftp directory: